slateci/slateci.github.io/_posts/2020-04-16-jupyterlab-and-condor.md

 ## Summary

 In summary, we were able to successfully deploy a test HTCondor pool, a JupyterLab instance, and demonstrate job submission to the HTCondor pool in two ways.
 The setup can be easily configured to work with any HTCondor pool, for example a production-scale high-throughput cluster using HTCondor or the Open Science Grid.

+## Questions?

+As always, we encourage you to try this out and let us know what's working, what's not, what can be improved and so on.
+For discussion, news and troubleshooting, the [SLATE Slack workspace](https://slack.slateci.io/) is the best place to reach us!